Attakapas County, Orleans Territory: Colonial settlement

+Military

+At its core of the Attakapas country was the Poste des Attakapas trading post, which developed as the current city of St. Martinville.
+This was a French colonial garrison in the 1760s, and then a "remote outpost" when the Spaniards took over.
+The Americans used it as a "sporadically" garrisoned U.S. Army fort from 1804 to 1819.

 Slavery

 By the time that the former Attakapas Territory/District became Attakapas Parish, the Acadians living there had developed a prosperous agricultural economy based on cattle, enhanced by small-scale vegetable and corn farming.
 They relied on the labor of enslaved African Americans.
 The Attakapas District census of 1803 listed "2,270 whites, 210 free people of color, 1,266 slaves; in all 3,746 souls."

 The region became a major center of both Cajun culture and Creole culture in Louisiana.
 European Americans and African Americans both adhered to Catholicism, and French-influenced culture and language, as well as absorbing and sharing aspects of African American and Native American cultures, including food.